Simon Katz

 As a young teen, he survived deportation to Auschwitz, forced labor at Fürstengrube sub camp, the harrowing Death March, and the hellish conditions of Nordhausen concentration camp.

-Children of the Holocaust: Stories of Survival is available to stream on pbs.org and the free PBS App, available on iPhone, Apple TV, Android TV, Android smartphones, Amazon Fire TV, Amazon Fire Tablet, Roku, Samsung Smart TV, and Vizio.
+Children of the Holocaust: Stories of Survival is available to stream on pbs.org and the PBS app.

 Providing Support for PBS.org